breannams/starfinder-npc-creator/spec.md

  [x]Include more than one model class (e.g. User, Post, Category) - 2 models, a User and an NPC model.
  [x]Include at least one has_many relationship on your User model (e.g. User has_many Posts) - User has_many npcs
  [x]Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) - Npcs belongs_to user
- Include user accounts with unique login attribute (username or email) Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Ensure that users can't modify content created by other users Include user input validations
+ [x]Include user accounts with unique login attribute (username or email) - User can signup/login with email and password.
+ Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Ensure that users can't modify content created by other users Include user input validations